This tutorial explains how you can monitor Linux log files (desktop, server or applications) in real-time for diagnosis and troubleshooting purposes.

-If you want to monitor http or sftp or any server, you can also their respective log files in this command.
+If you want to monitor HTTP or sftp or any server, you can use their respective log files in this command.

 Using lnav (The Logfile Navigator)

-The lnav is a nice utility which you can use to monitor log files in a more structured way with color coded messages.
+The lnav is an excellent utility which you can use to monitor log files in a more structured way with colour-coded messages.
 This is not installed by default in Linux systems.
 You can install it using the below command:

 sudo apt install lnav (Ubuntu)